ColasNahaboo/advent-of-code-my-solutions/go/2023/README.md

 - **d22** on the opposite, was a very pleasant exercise, a 3D tetris.
 - **d23** a straightforward path exploration
 - **d24** part2 needed to detect pecularities on the input data to help solve equations.
+- **d25** is a classic graph problem: find the minimal number off edges to cut to obtainm two inconnect graphs.
+I discovered - and used - the Karger algorithm.